shahidlatif2021/xcodeservertest/README.md

 1- **Verify following scenarios when application is installed for the first time** (*You can simulate this first time install by passing --clearData in the application launching Arguments*

-- Verify that user cannot enter bill more than 10000.
+- Verify that in **Bill Entering Screen** user cannot enter bill more than 10000.
-- Verify that in "View Bill History" Screen there is no record.
+- Verify that in **View Bill History** Screen there is no record.
-- Veirfy that in "View Bill History" Screen that total number of people is 0 by default.
+- Veirfy that in **View Bill History** Screen that total number of people is 0 by default.
-- Verify that in "View Bill History" screen that total bill is 0.00 by default.
+- Verify that in **View Bill History** screen that total bill is 0.00 by default.

 2- Create **Random** number of people and bill amount for 10 records. i.e [[4, 1000], [2, 500], .......] where 4 is **number of people** and 1000 is **bill total** in this example.

-3- Add bills created in Step 2 in the application and verify that **number of people** and **bill total** is showing for all records in **View Bill History screen**.
+3- Add bills created in Step 2 in the application and verify that **number of people** and **bill total** is showing for all records in **View Bill History** screen.

 4- Open **View Bills History** screen and add the individual count in the 10 rows for **bill total** and **number of people** to ensure that it matches the total count in the header.
 Please see following screenshot.